-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility they will entry in the camp area.
-Child labors will not be allowed for any kind of activities Site shall be secured by fencing and maintained at entry points Construction Activity Traffic Management Contractors to provide traffic management plans to be approved by relevant authorities.
+Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility concerned and stakeholders following ESMF.
+Construction Activity Traffic Management Contractors to provide traffic management plans to be approved by relevant authorities.
 If need adequate alternative arrangements will be made to minimize impact on motorist and pedestrians.
 Adequate road signs to be planted on access roads to limit vehicular speeds.
-For access roads, speed ramps will be constructed by proper design.
-Traffic signs will be made both in Bangla and Rohingya language.
-Contractor Environmental Consultant of PMU Construction Activity Conflicts with existing users due to the scarcity of resource base.
-0, 0 0 Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms.

-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Construction Activity Increase in road accidents The movement of heavy machinery and equipment will be restricted to defined routes.
+For access roads, speed ramps will be construct by proper design.
+Traffic signs will be made in Bangla language.
+Contractor Environmental Consultant of PMU and DPHE Construction Activity Increase in road accidents The movement of heavy machinery and equipment will be restricted to defined routes.
 Proper signage to be displayed at major junctions.
 Road diversions and closures to be informed well in advance to the local community.
-The vehicular movement will be controlled near sensitive locations viz. schools, colleges, hospitals, mosques, learning center & DRP camps identified along designated vehicular transportation routes.
+The vehicular movement will be controlled near sensitive locations viz. schools, colleges, hospitals, mosques & HC identified along designated vehicular transportation routes.
 Local community will be trained up about traffic management and awareness.
-Contractor Environmental Consultant of PMU Construction Activity Social conflict may arise between camp workers and local residence due to different behavior or custom of outsider worker (if any) as well as consumption of natural resource by the camp worker An alternate arrangement for fuel wood, heating and cooking required meeting fuel requirement of the labor camps.
-Alternating cooking arrangement for the HHs living in the camp should be arrange by the contractor; Contractor will closely monitor all workers so that workers do not involve with local politics as well as sexual harassment, trafficking of women and children.
-Contractor will be arranged an awareness building training for the camp workers about nutrition, disaster risk resilience or mitigation, adoption of clean energy for cooking; and prevention of child abuse, child marriage, GBV, sexual harassment, trafficking of women and children as well as illegal Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms., IWM
+Contractor Environmental Consultant of PMU and DPHE Construction Activity Social conflict may arise between outsider workers and local residence due to different behavior or custom of outsider worker (if any) as well as consumption of natural resource by the local An alternate arrangement for fuel wood, heating & cooling required to meet fuel requirement of the labor sheds.
+Contractor will closely monitor all workers so that workers do not involve with local politics as well as sexual harassment, trafficking of women and children.
+Contractor will be arranged an awareness building training for the workers about nutrition, Contractor Social Development & Hygiene Promotion Consultant of PMU